isomerpages/nlb-biblioasia/_oct-to-dec-2021/Comics Past And Present/Singapore Comics: Panels Past and Present.md

 NLB has also hosted longer comics workshops where participants underwent a comprehensive editorial and mentorship process of comic creation, with peer review of comic drafts.
 An extension of the 24-hour Comics Day Challenge, the first Panelgraph (the authoring of stories using comic-book panels) sessions were held at Toa Payoh Public Library from 2015 to 2016.
 The comics created during the sessions were compiled as digital issues and made available on the Panelgraph website.[^29]

-In 2016, Tampines Regional Library was the venue for Places, a 13-week art co-creation workshop organised as part of the Community Arts & Culture Nodes initiative of the National Arts Council.
+In 2016, Tampines Regional Library was the venue for Places, a 13-week art co-creation workshop organised as part of the Community Arts &amp; Culture Nodes initiative of the National Arts Council.
 Under the guidance of Gwee Li Swee – poet, graphic artist and author of several books, including the graphic novel *Myth of the Stone* – participants created comics with a select few compiled into an anthology.

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/singapore-comics/placescomic.jpg)
 <div style="background-color: white;">A compilation of comics created for Places, a 13-week art co-creation workshop, in 2016. <i>Image reproduced from Gwee Li Sui, ed., Places: A Graphic Anthology on the East of Singapore (Singapore: National Library Board, Singapore, [2016]).
 (From National Library, Singapore, call no. RSING 741.59597 PLA).</i></div>